Is the Wish App Legit or a Scam: The Real Reasons Why It's so Cheap

 Most of the time the customer receives exactly what they paid for from Wish.
 This requires that the item from the factory matches the description and pictures of the item in the app, which can be difficult in translation to English.
 Order from Wish often enough and eventually the product you ordered in the app will turn out to be slightly different than the item that shows up in your mailbox.

-Sizing clothes on Wish is another issue.
+Clothes sizes on Wish is another issue.
 Asian and American sizing don't translate well and this is made worse by the fact that most Chinese factory-made items do not carry a size label.
-Customers that shop for clothes on Wish are often left wondering whether the Medium they ordered that shows up in a size to fit a small child is really an Extra Small or a factory mistake.
+Customers that shop for clothes on Wish are often left wondering whether the "medium" they ordered, but which was small enough to fit a child, is really an "extra small" or just a factory mistake.